gallantlab/realtimefmri/docs/source/together.rst

 2. Connect the **real-time computer** to the :ref:`scanner network <network>`.
 You should be able to ``ls /mnt/scanner`` to view files on the **scanner console**.
 You'll need to a bit of detective work to find the ``<parent_directory>`` that contains the new runs.

-3. Launch the ``realtimefmri console`` command to run everything from one place.
+3. Launch the ``realtimefmri collect`` command to run everything from one place.
 This command wraps collection, synchronization, and logging for your convenience.
 Choose a unique <recording_id> for this run and enter the following command:

 .. code-block:: bash